Accounting Conservation Framework

 • Entity scale: Balance vector $\mathbf{x}(t)$, posting matrix $\mathbf{P}$ over discrete account graph

-2. Measurement rules: IFRS/GAAP dictate recognition, not physics
+2. Measurement rules: IFRS/GAAP recognition criteria, not physical laws (policy-dependent valuation)

-3. Moving boundaries: M\&A changes perimeter (see Reynolds Transport Theorem)
+3. Moving boundaries: M&A changes consolidation perimeter (see Reynolds Transport Theorem in Section 2.3 below)

 Note on Signed Measures: Unlike physical densities (mass, charge), which are strictly non-negative, equity is a signed residual.
 Stockholders' deficits (negative equity) are mathematically valid and arise whenever liabilities exceed assets.
 This distinction does not break the continuity structure—it means equity behaves as a signed stock variable satisfying discrete continuity, akin to electric charge that can be positive or negative.